We’ve reviewed dozens of combination microwaves and listed our 10 best options

-In this review and buyer’s guide, we pick out our choice of the 10 best combination microwaves available for you to buy with a break down of the pros and cons of each microwave enabling you to understand the capabilities of combination microwaves to help you decide if you really need a combi microwave and if you do, the core things to consider, including which features you might like.
+In this review and buyer’s guide, we pick out our choice of the 10 best combination microwaves available in the market with a break down of the pros and cons of each microwave enabling you to understand the value and the capabilities of combination microwaves to help you decide if you really need a combi microwave and if you do, the core things to consider, including which features you might like.

 You’ll either think this microwave is really eye-catching or that the design does it no favours, but either way, what you get is a solid unit which is more than capable of day to day use.

-There is 28 litres of capacity which brings it into the more generous side, and there are some automatic settings which assess the weight and the density of the food being cooked so you get perfect results without having to think or guess to much.
+There is 28 litres of capacity which brings this machine into the more generous side, and there are some automatic settings which assess the weight and the density of the food being cooked so you get perfect results without having to think or guess too much.

 The minute timer will loudly sound when the food is done so you can check on it or tuck straight in, and there is a steam cleaning option just in case the sauce has splashed or veg have boiled over.

 In this top 10 list, there was certainly a dramatic fight for the places and that top spot.
 This KitchenAid deserves its place on the list, though.